proofgeist/fmdapi/README.md

 - ✅ Use a custom token store (see above) with a persistent storage method such as Upstash
 - ✅ Use a proxy such as the [Otto Data API Proxy](https://www.ottofms.com/docs/otto/working-with-otto/proxy-api-keys/data-api) which handles management of the access tokens itself.
   - Providing an API key to the client instead of username/password will automatically use the Otto proxy
-- ⚠️ Call the `disconnect` method on the client after each request to avoid leaving open sessions on your server
-  - this method works, but is not recommended in most scenarios as it reuires a new session to be created for each request